tpchris1/chironex-design-doc/docs/usage.md

 1. When integrate with Atolla, the number of class should match the number of action in Atolla's settings
 2. Current setting of Atolla requires number of class >= 4
-3. A sample dataset `glass.csv` matches the requirement is provided in the repo
+3. A sample dataset `glass.csv` matches the requirement is provided in the repo !!! warning
-4. **Atolla did not implement the interface to use Chironex as critter**
+    Atolla did not implement the interface to use Chironex as critter

+---

 ## How to use
 ### Training and Plotting